Dr Ana Tominc (PhD) is a Reader in the Media, Communication and Performing Arts division at Queen Margaret University, Edinburgh.

-At Queen Margaret University Edinburgh I have taught and developed postgraduate and undergraduate modules on a range of modules to do with food, culture, communication and the media, as well as research methods.
+At Queen Margaret University Edinburgh I have taught and developed postgraduate and undergraduate modules on a range of modules to do with food, culture, politics, communication and the media, as well as research methods.
 I have also supervised students of all levels.
-During 2014-17, I was also a programme co-leader for MSc Gastronomy.
+During 2014-17, I was a programme co-leader for MSc Gastronomy.

 Since 2019, I am a Senior Fellow of Higher Education Academy (SF HEA).